 Illustration of Intel[®] Turbo Boost Technology 2.0 power control is shown in the following sections and figures.
 Multiple controls operate simultaneously allowing customization for multiple system thermal and power limitations.
-These controls allow for turbo optimizations within system constraints and are accessible using MSR, MMIO, or PECI interfaces (see the appropriate processor Turbo Implementation Guide for more information).
+These controls allow for turbo optimizations within system constraints and are accessible using MMIO or PECI interfaces.